IvarHenckel/WorldCupGuesser/README.md

 // With one flag we can write out summaries for groups.
 Similar for players that scored etc.

 // with one parameter we should be able to insert another csv file with legal player names.
 This can be used to check that there are no unknown player names in any players file.

+## TODO:
+1. Add tests
+2. Make bool player_check_correct(player_t* reference); if reference is null we only check simple stuff (reference file).
+3. Add better output.
+Write out points whenever points are scored rather than just
+4. Add some type of delay.
+Either a delay of seconds for each point but we could also make it interactive so that the user presses something.
+Hmm actually, you could just redirect everything to a txt with ">" and handle the delay manually.